 - Having the equipment always ready.

 For example, it isn’t profitable to assemble a crane every time the blade of a nacelle has to be changed.
-For this reason, at Airpes we designed a system that allows the blades to be replaced without a crane: Airpes’ Craneless Wind Turbine Rotor Blade Exchange System.
+For this reason, at Crosby Airpes, we designed a system that allows the blades to be replaced without a crane: Crosby Airpes’ Craneless Wind Turbine Rotor Blade Exchange System.

-Setting up a wind farm is not an easy task, both onshore or offshore, but with the right travel companions, it can be made easier.
+Setting up a wind farm is not an easy task, both onshore or offshore, but with the proper travel companions, it can be made easier.

-Since 2003, Airpes has specialized in lifting solutions for the wind industry.
-Each client has specific needs: the geographical location of the wind farm, the characteristics of the equipment, etc. that make each project different.
+Since 2003, Crosby Airpes has specialized in lifting solutions for the wind industry.
+Each client has specific needs: the wind farm’s geographical location, the equipment’s characteristics, etc., that make each project different.
 This has led us, for example, to develop different ways of assembling the blades of wind turbines.

-At Airpes we have extensive experience in the engineering of lifting systems and are prepared to help your company in the wind energy sector.
+At Crosby Airpes, we have extensive experience in the engineering of lifting systems and are prepared to help your company in the wind energy sector.
 Get in touch with us and let us know what we can help you with.